Get skip-the-line priority access and take advantage of an audio-guided tour. Dive into a world unlike any other, and go at your own pace.

 The Paris Catacombs tour takes about 45 minutes.
 Prepare to climb another 83 steps to get out.

 Further information on your confirmation voucher:

 You will receive a reservation confirmation by e-mail, as well as a voucher.
-Print your voucher and present it at PARISCityVISION Notre-Dame agency (7 Rue Lagrange, 75005 Paris) 15 minutes prior the indicated time selected to get your e-ticket.
+You have to present it at PARISCityVISION Notre-Dame agency (7 Rue Lagrange, 75005 Paris) 15 minutes prior the indicated time selected to get your e-ticket.